Azure/vm-scale-sets/z_deprecated/preview/lowpri/README.md

 ### Autoscale demo app on Ubuntu 16.04 with low priority VMSS ###

+> **Warning**
+> This content is deprecated.
+Please refer to the [official VMSS documentation](https://docs.microsoft.com/en-us/azure/virtual-machine-scale-sets/overview).

 Simple self-contained Ubuntu autoscale example which includes a Python Bottle server to do work.
 The VM Scale Set scales up when average CPU across all VMs > 60%, scales down when avg CPU < 30%.

 - Deploy the scale set with an instance count of 1